Every company with an established Employer Identification Number (EIN) has its own business credit score as well.

-Here are a few steps to help you improve your small business credit score and secure the lending your business needs to succeed.
+Here are a few steps to help you improve your small business credit score.

 Limit Your Credit Usage

-One of the biggest factors affecting your business credit score is the amount of money owed to banks and other lenders.
-One common metric is the debt-to-equity ratio, which is a measure of a company’s financial leverage in relation to the amount it is currently using.
+A big factor affecting your business credit score is the amount of money owed to banks and other lenders.
+One common metric is the debt-to-equity ratio, which is a measure of a company’s financial leverage in relation to the amount of credit it is currently using.

 Another metric is “credit utilization,” which deals only with available credit in relation to debt.
-Because a high ratio coincides with a low credit score, small business owners should strive to keep their credit utilization below 30%.
+Because a high ratio coincides with a low credit score, a good rule of thumb is to keep credit utilization below 30%.

 Pay Bills on Time

-Think it’s okay to send in your Visa payment a few days late?
-On the contrary, paying your bills after the due date can cause your credit score to drop if the creditor chooses to report you.
+Pay your bills on time.
+Paying your bills after the due date can cause your credit score to drop.
 Furthermore, the acquired late fees can accumulate and contribute to overall debt levels.
-For the best results, get into the habit of paying bills on time or even a few days ahead of schedule.

-If you can’t pay off balances, consider increasing your credit limit to improve your debt-to-equity ratio and, in turn, boost your credit score as well.
-Just remember not to run up new balances, or your efforts will all be for naught.
+If you can’t pay off balances, consider increasing your credit limit to improve your debt-to-equity ratio.

 Avoid Closing Accounts

-If you’ve spent the last few years paying off your card balances, you may be tempted to shut down the accounts so you won’t overspend again in the future.
-The truth is, however, that closing too many cards can have a negative effect on your score, as it limits the amount of credit you have at your disposal.
+You may be tempted to shut down credit accounts that are at $0.
+However, closing too many cards can have a negative effect on your score, and it limits the amount of credit you have at your disposal.

 Check Your Score Regularly

-Periodically monitoring your credit report is the best way to avoid inaccuracies and errors that can cause your score to plummet.
-Fortunately, Annual Credit Report lets you review your credit reports from the three credit bureaus (i.e. Experian, TransUnion and Equifax) online for free.
-You can receive one report from each bureau every 12 months, and you can request them all at once or request one from each bureau (i.e. get one report at a time at four-month intervals).
+Periodically reviewing your credit report is a good way to avoid inaccuracies and errors that can cause your score to drop.
+Fortunately, Annual Credit Report lets you review your credit reports from the three credit bureaus (i.e. Experian, TransUnion, and Equifax) for free.
+You can receive one report from each bureau every 12 months, and you can request them all at once or request one from each bureau (i.e., get one report at a time at four-month intervals).